 If you plan to get a new camera before your safari, buy it 8-12 weeks in advance and go outside and practice at least once per week.
 Get familiar with popular adjustments like white balance, shutter speed, and f-stop.
 Pull out your manual and walk through these adjustments.
 Also, practice changing the lens a few times.
 Remember the saying about not to wearing hiking boots for the first time on a long hike?
 The same goes for cameras!

-This Big Wild World’s Gear List
+Create Your Safari Story with This Big Wild World’s Gear List

 After years of lugging a DSLR and lenses around, I transitioned to my first mirrorless before my safari.
 After much research, I was torn between the Sony a6000 and the Olympus OMD EM-10 mark ii.
 Both are great choices, but I liked the built-in image stabilization, the touchscreen, and the lens options available for the cost with the Olympus.
 The touchscreen is so handy because you can just tap the screen where you want to focus and it’ll take the shot.